For any further questions or help please contact the Strategic Planning team.

 Why is the council reviewing the Local Plan?

-The council is required by Government to review the Local Plan every five years to stay up to date with changes in local and national policies.
+The Council is required by Government to review the Local Plan every five years to stay up to date with changes in local and national policies.
 This ensures that we can plan for the future effectively and address issues like climate change, housing, transport, and infrastructure.

 What does the Local Plan aim to achieve?